Tehran: Language and ethnicity

-With its cosmopolitan atmosphere, Tehran is home to diverse ethnic and linguistic groups from all over the country, with the majority being the Caspians.
+With its cosmopolitan atmosphere, Tehran is home to diverse ethnic and linguistic groups from all over the country.
+The present-day dominant language is the Tehrani variety of the Persian language, and the majority of people identify themselves as Persians.
+Historically the native language of the Tehran–Ray region was not Persian, which is linguistically Southwest Iranian and originates in Fars, but an extinct Persian dialect and Northwestern Iranian language.

-Iranian Azerbaijani Turks are the second-largest ethnic group, comprising about 10-15% of the population.
+Iranian Azeris are the second-largest ethnic group, comprising about 10–15% of the population.
+Ethnic Mazanderanis are the third-largest, comprising about 5% of the population.
 Tehran's other ethnic communities include Kurds, Armenians, Georgians, Bakhtyaris, Talysh, Baloch, Assyrians, Arabs, Jews, and Circassians.
-In the 2010 census by the Sociology Department of the University of Tehran, in many districts of Tehran across various socio-economic classes in proportion to population sizes of each district and socio-economic class, 63% of the people were born in Tehran, 98% knew Persian, 75% identified themselves as Tehrani, and 13% had some degree of proficiency in a European language.
+In the 2010 census by the Sociology Department of the University of Tehran, in many districts of Tehran across various socio-economic classes in proportion to population sizes of each district and socio-economic class, 63% of the people were born in Tehran, 98% knew Persian, 75% identified themselves as ethnic Persian, and 13% had some degree of proficiency in a European language.

 There was a drastic change in ethnic-social composition in the early 1980s.
 After the political, social, and economic consequences of the 1979 Revolution and the years that followed, many Iranian citizens, mostly Tehranis, left Iran.
 The majority of Iranian emigrations have left for the United States, Germany, Sweden, and Canada.
 With the start of the Iran–Iraq War, a second wave of inhabitants fled the city, especially during the Iraqi air offensives on Tehran.
 With most major powers backing Iraq at the time, economic isolation gave yet more reason for many inhabitants to leave Tehran and the country.
 Having left all they had and having struggled to adapt to a new country and build a life, most of them never came back when the war was over.
 During the war, Tehran received a great number of migrants from the west and the southwest of Iran bordering Iraq.

 Religion

 The majority of religious Tehrani are officially Twelver Shia Muslims, which has been the main religion since the 16th-century Safavid conversion.
 Other religious communities include followers of the Sunni and Mystic branches of Islam, Christian denominations, Judaism, Zoroastrianism, and the Baháʼí Faith.

-As of October 2025, because of government restrictions, finding a recent survey is difficult.
+In the 2016 "Tehran Survey", when residents of Tehran were asked about the importance of religion in their life, 53.5% considered it to be "very important / important", 31.1% to be "rather important", 10.5% to be "not very important" and 4.8% to be "not at all important."

 There are many religious centres scattered around Tehran, from old to newly built centres, including mosques, churches, synagogues, and Zoroastrian fire temples.
 Tehran has a very small third-generation Indian Sikh community with a local gurdwara that was visited by the Indian Prime Minister, Manmohan Singh in 2012.